 Intermediate List

-Again this year we have a large number of objects on the list to try, including many Caldwell items.
-Objects for this year are intended to be interesting, but for the most part not repeat items in recent prior lists (with the exception of the ice giant planets).
-There is a wide variety of objects to choose from, including double and multiple stars, a carbon star, and a possible nova!
+Again this year we have a large number of objects on the list to try.
+They are intended to be interesting, but for the most part not repeat items in recent prior lists.
+They do leverage lists from many years ago, with a few exceptions.
+There is a wide variety of objects to choose from, including double and multiple stars, carbon stars, and a possible nova!
+There’s also a wide assortment of open and globular clusters, nebulae and galaxies.
 Some are fairly challenging, others somewhat easier to find but hopefully just as interesting and rewarding to see.
+This year there is also a galaxy cluster, and a cluster of open clusters, with some significantly more challenging add-ons for the interested.
+(Perhaps a test-run for an observer considering “graduating” to the Advanced List.)

-Though you are encouraged to try them all, to receive the OSP Intermediate list observer pin you must observe and record at least 20 of the listed objects while you are here at OSP.
+Though you are encouraged to try them all, to receive the OSP Intermediate list observer pin you must observe and record at least 16 of the listed objects while you are here at OSP.
 A short description of each object is required and object sketches are strongly encouraged.
-Sketch double stars noting West (drift direction) or North.(Recommended for all sketches).
-Visual observations are encouraged but goto and image enhancers (photography) are permitted at OSP for the Intermediate List award.
+Sketch double stars noting West (drift direction) or North.(Recommended for all sketches for verification).
+Visual observations are encouraged but goto and image enhancers are permitted at OSP for the Intermediate List award.
 Each objects page number in the popular Sky and Telescope Pocket Sky Atlas (PSA) is listed as well (or where it would be, if not actually included).

 When finished, bring your record of observations to the Observing Program table next to the Information Tent to receive your pin.
 Please check the information tent for updates on when the Observing Program table will be staffed, and where it is going to be for the next session.
 Typically it will be manned later in the afternoon.